 Although long natural hair can be #goals, the most important thing is that your natural hair is healthy.
 If you take good care of your tresses, your hair will grow.
 One thing to note though is that the maximum length of your hair is often closely related to genetics, so that is a good thing to keep in mind.
 However, this has not stopped many women to flock towards the African staple Virgin Hair Fertilizer!

 Is it actually worth it though?
 Five natural women with different hair textures tested the Virgin Hair Fertilizer for five whole weeks and weighed in on the discussion.
 However, before we get into that, let’s first shed more light on what this product actually is and claims to do.

 Hair Virgin Fertilizer is a greasy ointment for your scalp that helps stimulate hair growth by opening up your follicles and getting your blood flow going.
 In the tube you will find a thick jelly that is reminiscent of vaseline.
 It has a really strong smell of peppermint oil, menthol and other herbs.

 The use of peppermint oil is perhaps no surprise as the benefits of peppermint oil have been widely lauded.
 It contains plenty of nutrients and minerals that have antiseptic properties, which help to clean and moisturize the scalp and at the same time promote hair growth.

 How do you use it?

 Now let’s get into some real life experiences with the Virgin Hair Fertilizer.
-We asked Lily, Halima, Sara, Rianna and Monica to test the African cult potion for several weeks.
+We asked Lily, Halima, Sara, Rianna and Monica to test this African cult product for several weeks.
+Did they see any hair growth after they used it?
 Below they share their experiences.

 I wanted to know what all the fuss was about so I started using Virgin Hair Fertilizer about a month ago.
 I have 3b curly hair up to my shoulders.
 My hair has always been around that length and I was eager to see if this ointment was going to pump the gas on my growth.